eslachance/enmap/docs/api-docs.md

 ### enmap.removeFrom(key, path, val) ⇒ [<code>Enmap</code>](#Enmap)
 Remove a value from an Array or Object property inside an Array or Object element in Enmap.
 Confusing?
 Sure is.
+DEPRECATION WARNING: WILL BE REMOVED IN ENMAP 6!
+Use remove() instead!

 **Kind**: instance method of [<code>Enmap</code>](#Enmap)
 **Returns**: [<code>Enmap</code>](#Enmap) - The enmap.